core-wg/yang-cbor/draft-ietf-core-sid.md

 it is expected that most documents will ask for SID allocations using Early Allocations {{BCP100}}.
 The details of the Early Allocation should be included in any Working Group Adoption call.
-Prior to Working Group Adoption, an internet draft authors can use the experimental SID range (as per
+Prior to Working Group Adoption, an internet draft author can use the experimental SID range (as per
 {{ietf-iana-sid-range-allocation-policy}}) for their SIDs allocations or other values that do not create ambiguity with other SID uses (for example they can use a range that comes from a non-IANA managed "YANG SID Mega-Range"